One soon became memorable, as others became quickly...

 .
 1/2 cup (125ml) 2% milk

-.
-After 10 minutes of cooling, transfer the custard into a medium bowl and cover it with a plastic wrap touching the surface.
+2. After (whisking in between) 10 minutes of cooling, transfer the custard into a medium bowl and cover it with a plastic wrap touching the surface.
 Leave it for about 30 minutes before refrigerating it for a minimum of 3 hours to overnight.
-When the custard is completely chilled, add the Rum.

 Please take note on how I bake and cook...

 .
 OVENS are unfortunately not created equal.
 Mine is so old that it has reached many degrees off it's norm.
 It's really worth investing a few dollars to test yours with an appropriate oven thermometer.
 You'd be surprised how many ovens I've heard about not being where they should have been.
 Before you lose any more ingredients and much time preparing a new recipe...run to the store...you'll thank me later.